-At the outermost zones of the floor all bushings are mounted eccentrically towards the middle of the floor in relation to the sockets in the concrete, see small drawing.
+At the outermost zones of the floor all bushings are mounted eccentrically towards the middle of the floor in relation to the sockets in the concrete.

-Floor rosettes must be mounted to allow both vertical and horizontal movement of the floor to take place unimpeded.
+NB: Floor rosettes must be mounted to allow both vertical and horizontal movement of the floor to take place unimpeded.

-2.12 COMBI SPORTS SKIRTING
+2.11 COMBI SPORTS SKIRTING